Teams, tales and tips – a guide to the local game

-France’s second city pushes Paris pretty close to be the nation’s football capital.
+France’s second city preceded Paris as the nation’s football capital.
 Champions seven years running until 2008, now based at a top-level international arena, flagship club Olympique Lyonnais never finished out of the top five between 1999 and 2019.

 ‘OL’ are based at the Parc Olympique Lyonnais, a contemporary stadium complex centrepieced by the Groupama Stadium, host of six matches for Euro 2016.
 It went on to stage the 2018 Europa League Final and the semi-finals and final of the 2019 Women’s World Cup.